Kerala Governor approves CM's recommendation to re-induct Saji Cheriyan as minister | Politics

 He also questioned the logic behind the decision and said the opposition was not going to accept it.

-''We will strongly oppose it and will even adopt legal recourse,'' he said and added that no one from UDF would attend the swearing-in ceremony.
+''We will strongly oppose it and will even adopt legal recourse,'' he said and added that no one from the opposition UDF would attend the swearing-in ceremony.

 Why did he resign if he said nothing in violation of the law or the Constitution, Satheesan asked.